Skip to content

 # Specify custom output path

-rootstock new-env mace -o ./environments/mace_env.py
+rootstock new-env mace -o ./environments/mace.py

 # Overwrite existing file